Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 - Files proof of insurance showing liability insurance was in effect at the time of the accident.

-- Makes a security deposit with DMV to cover the cost of the accident.
+- Posts a security deposit with the Wisconsin DMV to cover the cost of the accident plus court costs.

-- Enters into an installment agreement to pay for the damages or injuries.
+- Enters into an installment agreement to pay for the damages or injuries (form MV3128).

-- Submits evidence that the parties involved have settled the damage or money claims directly by filing a Release of Liability form with DMV.
+- Submits evidence that the parties involved have settled the damage or money claims directly by filing a release of liability form (MV3041) with the Wisconsin DMV.

-- Requests a hearing if they feel a judgment in the amount claimed could not be rendered or if they feel they were not at fault.
+- Requests a hearing if they believe a judgment in the amount claimed could not be rendered or if they believe they were not at fault.

-A safety responsibility suspension remains in effect until the uninsured motorist complies with one of the safety responsibility requirements listed above.
+A safety responsibility suspension remains in effect until you comply with one of the safety responsibility requirements listed above.
 However, if a suspension takes effect before a hearing is requested, the suspension will continue, pending the outcome of the hearing.

-The uninsured motorist may reinstate suspended privileges if, within one year of suspension, the DMV has not received notification of a pending lawsuit.
+You may reinstate suspended privileges if you comply with one of the above options or if within one year of the suspension the Wisconsin DMV has not received notification of a pending lawsuit.

-- Payment of a $60 fee, which includes reinstatement of driving privileges and/or
+- Payment of a reinstatement fee, which includes reinstatement of driving privileges and/or

-- $50 for reinstatement of vehicle registration privileges - use form MV3602 (Registration Reinstatement application).
+- A reinstatement fee of vehicle registration privileges

 Call: (608) 266-1249